cvc5/cvc5/src/rewriter/README.md

 regardless of typing.

 Gradual types lose information.
-For example, the information about the width of a bitvector is implicit albeit it can be recovered using `bvsize`.
+For example, the information about the width of a bit-vector is implicit albeit it can be recovered using `bvsize`.
 For example:

 ``` lisp
 (define-rule* bv-concat-flatten